-- 1 Start Asset Manager Export Tool - 2 Connect to your instance of the development database - 3 For each script corresponding to data to be exported: - 1 Open the script (File/ Open script) - 2 Execute the script (Actions/ Execute the script)
+- 1. Start Asset Manager Export Tool - 2.
+Connect to your instance of the development database - 3.
+For each script corresponding to data to be exported:

+- a.
+Open the script (File/ Open script) - b.
+Execute the script (Actions/ Execute the script)

-• Exporting the data to be customized from the production database [page 83]
+See Exporting the data to be customized from the production database